hady993/Simple-Shoe-Store-Inventory-App/README.md

-# Build a Shoe Store Inventory App
+# Simple Shoe Store Inventory App

 > In this project, there were applied basic Android skills in building layouts and navigation files by building a simple Shoe Store app.